com-lihaoyi/scalatags/Readme.md

 | Scalate-Mustache |    255138   |
 | Scalate-Jade     |    200174   |

-These numbers are micro-benchmark results from rendering a simple Scalatags fragment (or equivalent in the other template engines) over and over for 60 seconds.
+These numbers are the number of times each template engine is able to render (to a String) a simple, dynamic HTML fragment in 60 seconds.

 The fragment (shown below) is designed to exercise a bunch of different functionality in each template engine: functions/partials, loops, value-interpolation, etc..
-The templates were structured basically identically despite the difference in language used by the different engines.
+The templates were structured identically despite the difference in language used by the different engines.
 All templates were loaded and rendered once before the benchmarking begun, to allow for any file-operations/pre-compilation to happen.

-I think the numbers more or less speak for themselves; Scalatags is almost twice as fast as splicing/serializing `scala-xml` literals, almost four times as fast as `Twirl`, the [play-framework template engine](http://www.playframework.com/documentation/2.2.x/ScalaTemplates) and 10-15 times as fast as the various [Scalate](http://scalate.fusesource.org/) alternatives.
+The numbers speak for themselves; Scalatags is almost twice as fast as splicing/serializing `scala-xml` literals, almost four times as fast as [Twirl](http://www.playframework.com/documentation/2.2.x/ScalaTemplates), and 10-15 times as fast as the various [Scalate](http://scalate.fusesource.org/) alternatives.
 This is likely due to overhead from the somewhat bloated data structures used by `scala-xml` (which Twirl also uses) and the heavy-use of dictionaries used to implement the custom scoping in the Scalate templates.
 Although this is a microbenchmark, the conclusion is pretty clear: Scalatags is fast!

 This is the Scalatags fragment that was rendered: